Al Gross (politician): Early life and education

 Gross was born in Juneau in 1962.
 He is the son of former Alaska Attorney General Avrum and Shari Gross, the first Executive Director of the United Fishermen of Alaska.
 She also founded the Alaska chapter of the League of Women Voters.
+Benedict Gross was his paternal uncle.

-As a child, he was part of the small Jewish community in Alaska.
+As a child, Gross was part of the small Jewish community in Alaska.
 His parents gave him the first bar mitzvah in Southeast Alaska.

 While attending Douglas High School in Juneau, Gross developed an interest in fishing, both sport and commercial.
 When he was 14, he bought his first commercial fishing boat with a bank loan.
 He commercially gillnet fished for salmon in the summers to pay his way through college and medical school.

 Gross attended Douglas High School in Juneau before enrolling at Amherst College, where he graduated in 1985 with a degree in neuroscience.
 He studied medicine at the University of Washington’s WWAMI Regional Medical Education Program, graduating in 1989.